What is the skill level expected for participants in the race program?

 How much driving is there during the season?

-As we train at Earlbales Ski and Snowboard Centre, which is in the heart of Toronto, this drastically cuts down on time spent driving out of the city to training sessions at the various ski centres.
+As we train at Earl Bales Ski and Snowboard Centre, which is in the heart of Toronto, this drastically cuts down on time spent driving out of the city to training sessions at the various ski centres.
 The races are on a Saturday or Sunday, depending on the scheduled age category and are at the many ski centres in the Southern Ontario region.
-This is a driving commitment of approximately 1 hour or so each way.
+This is a driving commitment of approximately 1 – 1 1/2 hour or so each way.
 Winter sports take up a lot of time, but with mid-week evenings training in the city, it becomes more manageable!

 Is there car pooling to get the kids to the races or do we work it out on our own?

-The club does not organize car pooling.
-Although many parents usually to arrange this on their own.
+The club does not arrange group transportation or organize car pooling.
+Parents are welcome, however, to arrange this on their own.

 Do only certain teams and/or racers participate in the semis and/or finals?